Sequential attractors in combinatorial threshold-linear networks: Simply-embedded structure and graph rules

-We begin by considering simply-added directional cycles, i.e.\ directional cycles where the directional partition of the nodes into components $\{\tau_1|\cdots|\tau_N\}$ is also a simply-added partition.
-We expect these graphs to be similar to the corresponding cyclic union of the same component subgraphs, both in terms of their dynamics (as a result of the directionality property) and in terms of their $\FP(G)$ (as a result of the simply-added partition).
-Theorem~\ref{thm:sa-dir-cycle} guarantees that every fixed point of a simply-added directional cycle has the same component structure as those of the corresponding cyclic union.\\
+We begin by considering simply-embedded directional cycles, i.e.\ directional cycles where the directional partition of the nodes into components $\{\tau_1|\cdots|\tau_N\}$ is also a simply-embedded partition.
+We expect these graphs to be similar to the corresponding cyclic union of the same component subgraphs, both in terms of their dynamics (as a result of the directionality property) and in terms of their $\FP(G)$ (as a result of the simply-embedded partition).
+Theorem~\ref{thm:sa-dir-cycle} guarantees that every fixed point of a simply-embedded directional cycle has the same component structure as those of the corresponding cyclic union.\\

-{\bf Theorem~\ref{thm:sa-dir-cycle}} (simply-added directional cycles).
-Let $G$ be a directional cycle whose components form a simply-added partition $\{\tau_1| \cdots|\tau_N\}$.
+{\bf Theorem~\ref{thm:sa-dir-cycle}} (simply-embedded directional cycles).
+Let $G$ be a directional cycle whose components form a simply-embedded partition $\{\tau_1| \cdots|\tau_N\}$.
 For any $\sigma \subseteq [n]$, let $\sigma_i \od \sigma \cap \tau_i$.
 Then In other words, every fixed point support of $G$ is a union of (nonempty) component fixed point supports, exactly one per component.

 \begin{proof} By Theorem~\ref{thm:menu}, for any $\sigma \in \FP(G)$, we have $ \sigma_i \in \FP(G|_{\tau_i}) \cup \{\emptyset\}$.
 By Theorem~\ref{thm:dir-cycle}, every $\sigma \in \FP(G)$ contains a cycle that intersects every $\tau_i$, and so $\sigma_i\neq\emptyset$ for all $i\in[N]$.
 Thus, $ \sigma_i \in \FP(G|_{\tau_i})$ for all $i \in [N]$. \end{proof}